Family Support is creating a non-judgmental place where families can find information, guidance, understanding and connections.

-FSI staff and the family will decide the best way to match with a FSI volunteer Resource Parent/Partner based on age, region, diagnosis, experience and others.
+FSI staff and the family will decide the best way to match with a FSI volunteer Resource Parent/Peer based on age, region, diagnosis, experience and others.

 FSI staff will make a referral to resources right away.

-AND/OR FSI staff will make a referral to a FSI volunteer Resource Parent/Partner.
+AND/OR FSI staff will make a referral to a FSI volunteer Resource Parent/Peer.

-A FSI volunteer Resource Parent/Partner calls a family.
+A FSI volunteer Resource Parent/Peer calls a family.

 Family will get a call within 48-72 hours.
-FSI volunteer Resource Parents/Partners can share their experiences, guide to resources, mentor advocacy and much more.
+FSI volunteer Resource Parents/Peers can share their experiences, guide to resources, mentor advocacy and much more.